aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer_Longitudinal.md

     The code execution speed depends on your CPU and the quality of your input T1 volumes.
     Please be aware that even though the pipeline runs in parallel, processing many subjects and sessions (e.g. ADNI dataset) is time consuming.

+## Known issues with FreeSurfer and paths length
 ??? warning "Case when longitudinal correction is performed on macOS"
     If your run the `t1-freesurfer-longitudinal` pipeline on macOS, you will see warning messages when longitudinal correction is performed e.g.: